src-d/go-kallax/README.md

 A model is just a Go struct that embeds the `kallax.Model` type.
 All the fields of this struct will be columns in the database table.

 A model also needs to have one (and just one) primary key.
-That is whatever field of the struct with the struct tag `pk`, which can be `pk:""` for a non auto-incrementable primary key or `pk:"autoincr"` for one that is auto-incrementable.
+The primary key is defined using the `pk` struct tag on the `kallax.Model` embedding.
+You can also set the primary key in a field of the struct with the struct tag `pk`, which can be `pk:""` for a non auto-incrementable primary key or `pk:"autoincr"` for one that is auto-incrementable.
 More about primary keys is discussed at the [primary keys](#primary-keys) section.

 First, let's review the rules and conventions for model fields: